 In a relatively short space of time, the inability to control volunteer potatoes would cause widespread crop rejection due to increased contamination issues.
 This could lead to a collapse of the £41 000 000 UK vining pea industry.
 The availability of a feasible chemical option could avoid this.
 At best scenario:

 Vining peas are an expensive crop to grow with seed costing up to £1000/tonne.
 This combined with pesticide inputs and the costs associated with the logistics of the harvesting operation could mean the increased need and cost of removing potatoes regularly by hand (£60/ha) may well make production unfeasible for many.
 It is predicted by industry this could reduce the UK acreage by perhaps 30% (7-10000 hectares).

-Action Points

-Without a successful application for an EAMU for the glyphosate product used (Roundup Flex) growers are unable to consider this guided spot application option.

-Presuming this is forthcoming, then growers would benefit from considering growing vining peas on wider spacing's.
-This would leave the crop open for a longer period of time and give a longer 'window' of opportunity for guided spot applications of glyphosate to be made.
+Action Points With successful applications and approvals for both Roundup Energy (20141672) and Roundup Flex (20141671) via EAMU's, growers are now able to consider the option of a guided spot application.
+Growers could see a benefit from growing vining peas on wider spacing.
+This would leave the crop open for a longer period of time and give a longer 'window' of opportunity for guided spot applications using these products.